calliestump/Martian-News/README.md

-# TITLE
+# Martian News Service
 <img src="https://github.com/Dave-Sterry.png" width="200px" height="auto">

-### A website by David Sterry updated on 11/6/2020
+### A website by David Sterry & Callie Stump updated on 11/6/2020

-## Name
+## Martian News Service

-_description_
+_This site deliverys the weather on Mars, along with the Astronomy Picture of the Day, and an image from a Mars Rover, searchable by date.
+All using NASA API's.
+This was a project for Epicodus_

 The site can be viewed [here](insert link)

 ## Setup Instructions
- User will need to have an up to date browser installed such as Chrome of Firefox
+ User will need to have an up to date browser installed such as Chrome of Firefox and a NASA API Key, [click here](https://api.nasa.gov/) to got the NASA page to get your API Key.
  # View online :
 1. Using the browser navigate to the [gh-pages](insert link) for this project
 ## Download via Github: